mhzhou95/DailyTaskApp/README.md

 The goal of this application is to set goals for a user everyday and checklist them when finished It will help you stay on the right track and completing tasks and be consistent by starting them everyday

-Install docker desktop and input in the terminal: docker compose up
+Install docker desktop and run in the terminal: docker compose up